rangercha/tshark_extractor/README.md

 Run the script by specifying an input file with -i:
 `python thsark_extractor.py -i myfile.pcap`

-You may also specify an output file with -o, and a display filter with -D.
+You may also specify an output directory with -o, and a display filter with -D.

 Learn more about display filters: https://wiki.wireshark.org/DisplayFilters